 It is highly recommended, that if gluing down on concrete, (even if you believe it is dry), which is on or below grade, use a Moisture Barrier System with specific products as appropriate for the particular jobsite conditions, as they provide warranties to you.
-Ceramic tile, resilient tile and sheet vinyl covered subfloors must be well-bonded to the subfloor, in good condition, clean and flat - slat is defined as 3/16" in a 10' radius.
+Ceramic tile, resilient tile and sheet vinyl covered subfloors must be well-bonded to the subfloor, in good condition, clean and level - defined as flat to 3/16" in a 10' radius.